caktus/django-file-picker/docs/picker_config.rst

 ========================

 The base file picker class has a mixture of class based views and helper functions for building the colorbox on the page.
+File pickers should be included in the `file_picker.py` file in the root directory of any app so that the auto-discovery process can find it.

 Attributes